 Continuing Legal Education Credit

-The Court has also received approval from the Ohio Supreme Court to offer Continuing Legal Education Credit (CLE) for the the pro bono services that Panelists provide.
-Attorney volunteers can receive one CLE credit for every six hours of free service provided, up to six CLE credit per biennial reporting period.
+The Court has also received approval from the Ohio Supreme Court to offer Continuing Legal Education Credit (CLE) for the pro bono services that Panelists provide.
+Attorney volunteers can receive one CLE credit for every six hours of free service provided, up to six CLE credit hours per biennial reporting period.
 Attorneys who wish to receive CLE credit for their pro bono legal service will complete Ohio Supreme Court Form 23 for each pro bono assignment and submit it to the Pro Bono Department by December 31 of each calendar year.
-For more information, please contact the court's the Pro Bono Department at ProBono@ohnd.uscourts.gov
+For more information, please contact the Court's Pro Bono Department at ProBono@ohnd.uscourts.gov.